ImAydan/altstore/README.md

-# altstore
+# How to add my repos to AltStore and get the AltStore Beta apps for FREE.

-How to add my repos to AltStore and get the AltStore Beta apps for FREE.
+Step 1: